-- hazing; a form of initiation rite involving physically and/or emotionally abusive behaviour towards the person being initiated into a group, often as part of a "trial"; - relationship abuse; abuse within teenage intimate relationships that can involve physical and emotional abuse or threats and/or control or coercion and where the perpetrator tries to gain power over the victim; - prejudice-based bullying or harassment linked to a child or young person's ethnicity, religion, disability or sexual orientation; staff should be aware of the heightened vulnerability of some groups to bullying and abuse based on discrimination. - sexual violence, including sexual assault and sexual harassment including consensual and non-consensual sharing of nude images (see section 10); - exploitation of peers through sexual exploitation or criminal exploitation on the county lines model for example (which may be linked to gang involvement).

-5 Extra-familial harm and exploitation
+- physical abuse including hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm to another person; - emotional abuse through bullying including name-calling, making threats, spreading rumours, verbal abuse or deliberate social exclusion; - cyber bullying; the use of the internet and mobile devices to post threatening, intimidating or malicious messages/images on social media sites; more information on this is available in the online safety policies: Introduction (cscp.org.uk) - hazing; a form of initiation rite involving physically and/or emotionally abusive behaviour towards the person being initiated into a group, often as part of a "trial"; - relationship abuse; abuse within teenage intimate relationships that can involve physical and emotional abuse or threats and/or control or coercion and where the perpetrator tries to gain power over the victim; where the victim and perpetrator are both aged 16 or 17 the Domestic Abuse Act 2021 will apply and staff should refer to the CSCP guidance on domestic abuse; CSCP-domestic-abuse-guidance-2019.pdf - prejudice-based bullying or harassment linked to a child or young person's ethnicity, religion, disability or sexual orientation; staff should be aware of the heightened vulnerability of some groups to bullying and abuse based on discrimination. - sexual violence, including sexual assault and sexual harassment including consensual and non-consensual sharing of nude images (see section 10); - exploitation of peers through sexual exploitation or criminal exploitation on the county lines model for example (which may be linked to gang involvement). - 5 Extra-familial harm and exploitation

 Extra-familial harm describes the risks faced by young people arising from their peer group, school or community rather than the home environment.
 These risks include involvement in crime and drug use or gang membership and may involve their exploitation by their peers for example through sexual exploitation, criminal exploitation (such as county lines dealing) and serious youth violence.
-Schools/colleges should consider incidents of peer on peer abuse in the context of extra-familial harm and be aware of the presence of exploitative relationships between the victim and perpetrator.
+Schools/colleges should consider incidents of child on child abuse in the context of extra-familial harm and be aware of the presence of exploitative relationships between the victim and perpetrator.